Your newsletter is, presuming you are to be successful with your online marketing, going to be the cornerstone of your coaching practice.

 Even in an age where the average working person gets upwards of 100 emails per day and is looking to delete them first and ask questions later.

 And there is a very specific reason why marketing to your newsletter is more effective than more traditional forms of direct marketing and advertising.

 The banks who mail me literally hundreds of letters every year with credit card and refinancing offers are interrupting me.

-The TV network who stop a program I’m enjoying to run adverts are interrupting me.
+The TV network that stop a program I’m enjoying to run adverts is interrupting me.

 And the pop-up that blocks my screen just as I am reading something useful is interrupting me.